-Pottery was first made in Mesoamerica in the early pre-classic era, around 4500 years ago, when Mesoamericans became sedentary.
-The clay pieces found from that period are gourd shaped and were probably used to hold water.
+The oldest pottery pieces found in Mesoamerica are 4500 years old; this is the time when the population became sedentary.
+The clay pieces found from that period are gourd shaped and were probably used to carry water.

 Every region developed its own pottery styles and techniques.
 Ceramic was used for domestic, ceremonial, funerary and construction purposes.

 Mesoamerican civilizations' pottery production was such an integral part of their culture that many techniques survived the Spanish colonization.

 Throughout the colony, the Spaniards introduced the potter's wheel, the enclosed kiln, lead glazes, pigments extracted from metal oxides and shapes such as the tile, the candle holder and the olive jar.

 The New Spain was part of the commercial route between the Philippines and Spain.
 Spanish galleons sailed from Manila to Acapulco full of Asian goodies, including Chinese porcelain.
 From Acapulco the merchandise was carried by land to Veracruz, the main port in the Gulf of Mexico, and shipped to Spain.